ObamaCare: Pros and Cons of ObamaCare

 There is some argument over ObamaCare funding women's health services like contraception.
 There are exceptions built into the law to refuse to provide these services to women based on religious grounds, but this has non the less been causing issues on the ground, in the political arena and in the courts.

 ObamaCare doesn't raise premiums itself.
-In fact it reforms the insurance industry, finding ways to drive down costs, make the quality of insurance better and prevent insurance company abuses like .
-Unfortunately many provisions of ObamaCare that offer protections to consumers do not go into law until 2014.
-In the meantime premium rates have been rising at alarming rates.
+In fact, it reforms the insurance industry, finding ways to drive down costs, make the quality of insurance better and prevent insurance company abuses like .
+Unfortunately, many provisions of ObamaCare that offer protections to consumers do not go into law until 2014.
+In the meantime, premium rates have been rising at alarming rates.
 ObamaCare doesn't offer a protection beyond allowing states to enact the provision against price gouging.
 Many States are enforcing this, while others aren't.
 ObamaCare Insurance Premium Rate Hikes

 Another con of ObamaCare is that 21 states planning to or are opting out of the State Run Exchanges, letting the federal government run their exchanges for them.
 The claim is that this is a cost cutting measure for the State, however the truth is much more complicated.
 This provision was meant to be in the bill, but it is being abused as a way to avoid providing subsidies to low and middle income Americans and forcing the Federal taxpayers to take care of anti-ObamaCare state's constituents.
 This has resulted in a 3.5% fee for insurance companies to sell insurance on the federal exchange.
-Learn more about the State Run Insurance Exchanges
+Learn more about the State Run Insurance Exchanges.

-Come 2014 you purchase insurance or pay a "penalty income tax".
+Come 2014, you must purchase insurance or pay a "penalty income tax".
 The first year it is $95 or 1% of your income.
 In order for the program to work at its best ideally everyone would have insurance resulting in affordable quality insurance for all, the tax helps offset the estimated 6 million people will pay the fine in the first year instead of purchasing insurance.

 Medical device taxes and "drug innovator" taxes dig into the profits of some of the power houses in their respective industries.
 These taxes are a reaction to the large profit margins these companies have and the hold they have over the competition.
 They drive up the cost of health care, thus they are taxed to help pay for health care reform.
 However, taxes on large businesses may have unintended consequences in the job market and in aspects of the health care industry.
 We don't have proof of their effects yet.

 The top 2% of businesses and individuals in the US will pay some extra taxes.
 You could argue that are closer to the 3% will get hit the hardest because the have the least extra cash to stay in the game with so it hurts them more.
-However the most vocal opponents and the ones who fund the anti-ObamaCare campaigns are the big businesses who don't like regulation, entitlement programs or any tax or program that affects their bottom line.
+However, the most vocal opponents and the ones who fund the anti-ObamaCare campaigns are the big businesses who don't like regulation, entitlement programs or any tax or program that affects their bottom line.
 Aside from the above mentioned consequences its important not to make their interests our own.

 ObamaCare cuts $716 billion from Medicare and reinvests the money back into the program.
 Since there is such a big overhaul ObamaCare set up a committee to oversee spending and effectiveness.
 Due to the sheer volume of reforms some of them, even though well intentioned, are sure to have unintended consequences and need adjusting.
 Although ObamaCare has already helped tens of millions of seniors save money on drugs and get access to better health care, there are some caveats.

 Fixing the parts of ObamaCare that don't work isn't as simple as just "repealing" ObamaCare (an action that would cost tax payers billions).
-Dealing with the pros and cons is something that is already built into the bill via oversight committees and other forward thinking provisions in the law.
-With so many aspects of the law yet to come into fruition we won't be able to do much beyond speculate until around 2014 when the exchanges open and many of ObamaCare's most important provisions go into effect.
-As the pros and cons of ObamaCare become clear the bill can be amended and updated in a continued effort to reform health care in the United States.
+Dealing with the pros and cons is something that is already built into the law via oversight committees and other forward thinking provisions in the law.
+With so many aspects of the Affordable Care Act still in the initial stages of growth only time will tell it's true impact on America.